 Comfort of Chairs: Just about average chairs.
 The tables have some nice features, like drink holders, but the chairs don't stand out.

 Closed Room or Open to Casino?
-Not really a closed room, just an elevated area off to the side with a wooden floor and those three tables crammed in.
+Not really a closed room, just an area off to the side with a wooden floor and those three tables crammed in.
 It is next to the sportsbook and can be pretty dang noisy.

 Comps?
 Earn $1 an hour in comps while you play.
 Poker room rate for four hours of play a day.